Algorithmic management: Issues

 Algorithmic management can provide an effective and efficient means of workforce control and value creation in the contemporary digital economy.
 However, commentators have highlighted several issues that algorithmic management poses, especially for the workers it manages.
 Criticisms of the practice often highlight several key issues pertaining to algorithmic management practices, such as the imperfection and scope of its surveillance and control measures, which also threaten to lock workers out of key decision-making processes; its lack of transparency for users and information asymmetries; its potential for bias and discrimination; its dehumanizing tendencies; and its potential to create conditions which sidestep traditional employer-employee accountability.
 This last point has been especially contentious, as algorithmic management practices have been utilised by firms to reclassify workforces as independent contractors rather than employees.
+In the legal context, algorithmic management complicates traditional labor classifications.
+Scholars point out that tools like dynamic pricing and reinforcement learning function as a form of structural subordination, acting as automated mechanisms of discipline and labor allocation.
+This technological reality has generated significant jurisprudential conflicts, such as the divergence in Brazil between labor courts—which often recognize an employment bond based on algorithmic control—and the Federal Supreme Court, which tends to uphold civil contracting arrangements under the premise of free enterprise.
 These negative consequences particularly affect migrant workers, who are integrated into existing labour processes under worse conditions utilising linguistically configurable algorithmic management.
 Another critical issue is related to the lack of transparency of these devices, which is worse in the employment context as it increases the already existent information asymmetries between the parties to a contract of employment.
 These issues in some cases led to public criticism, lawsuits, and wildcat strikes by workers.
 However, employment and data protection laws, at least in Europe, seems to have many regulatory antibodies to foster algorithmic transparency in the workplace and consequently uncover the violation of those rules already limiting abuses of managerial prerogatives by employers.